anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 From IETF draft 00 -> IETF draft 01:

 * Housekeeping: Removed already addressed open issues.
+* Reworked text in from introduction to section pledge-responder-mode
+* Fixed "serial-number" in PVR/RVR, Note for sub-CA information to agent-signed-data, agent-sign-cert writings.
+* Inclusion of limitation section (pledge sleeps and needs to be waked up.
+Pledge is awake but registrar-agent is not available).
+* Assertion-type aligned with voucher in RFC8366bis, deleted related open issues

 From IETF draft-ietf-anima-brski-async-enroll-03 -> IETF anima-brski-prm-00: